afni/afni_doc/educational/shell_and_script.rst

   tcsh -e SCRIPTNAME

-You can run a tcsh script in this way from *any* shell variety.
+You can run a tcsh script in this way from *any* shell variety (tcsh, zsh, bash, etc.).

 Some further, convenient features: